 Improving resource efficiency is an important step towards a circular economy.

-A circular economy is a regenerative system which aims to keep products, components and materials at their highest utility and value while minimising waste, emissions and energy use by slowing down, closing and narrowing material and energy loops.
+A circular economy is a regenerative system which aims to minimise waste, emissions and energy use by slowing down, closing and narrowing material and energy loops.
 Its purpose is to decouple economic growth from the consumption of finite resources.

-In this Master's programme, you will learn how to improve resource efficiency to promote the circular economy, including issues such as design to recover materials, design for disassembly, design for cleaner material flows and design for remanufacturing.
-This all can decrease waste and reduce energy use.
+In this Master's programme, you will learn how to improve resource efficiency through, for example, improved design for material recovery and remanufacturing.

 You will learn how a circular economy can provide added value to companies, how material cycles can be created to be more effective, how a sharing economy can be applied and how individuals and communities can give added value to solutions.

-- apply theories how to enable the shift from linear model to circular economy,
+competence in applying theories to enable the shift from a linear model to a circular economy;

 Master of Science in Technology